sazzer/mire/docs/characters.md

 Races represent the race of the character.
 This has some affect in gameplay - certain things act differently for different races.
 This also affects the characteristics that are available to select.

-Further, the race that is selected will cause different ability scores to be assigned during character creation.
+Further, the race that is selected will cause different stat scores to be assigned during character creation.

 ## Character Creation